rust-unofficial/patterns/patterns/interpreter.md

 (), (()), ()(), ()(()), ..
 ```

-Formally a CFG consists of terminal symbols, nonterminal symbols, a start (nonterminal)
+Formally a CFG consists of terminal symbols, non-terminal symbols, a start
-symbol, and production rules.
+(non-terminal) symbol, and production rules.

 In the previous example we have two terminal symbols `(` and `)`.
 We define a
-single nonterminal (at the same time the start) symbol `S` and production rules
+single non-terminal (at the same time the start) symbol `S` and production rules
 as:

 ```ignore